isomerpages/nrf-psta/index.md

   and inspiring the next generation.
 image: /images/isomer-logo.svg
 permalink: /
-notification: ""
+notification: Nominations for the President's Science and Technology Awards 2025 are now closed.
+Follow NRF LinkedIn for updates on our evaluation and reveal of the award recipients!
 sections:
   - hero:
       title: Who will Spark the Next Wave of Change?
       background: /images/Hero Background/psta_2025_hero_1920x720.jpg
       variant: center
-      subtitle: Winners will be unveiled on 3 October.
+      subtitle: Winners will be unveiled on 3 October 2025.
 Follow us on Facebook, Instagram and LinkedIn using the links at the bottom of this page.
       url: https://www.psta.gov.sg/president-s-science-technology-medal-2024/
   - infopic: